You won’t be entitled to any compensation, as the reason for the holiday not continuing is outside the control of us, the Tour Operator.

 Q. Is it safe to swim in the sea?

 The Arabian Sea can be deceiving and often has strong currents and undertows.
 On many beaches, there are trained lifeguards and flag systems in place but please observe caution when swimming in the sea and do not swim out of your depth.

-We are working with the Foreign and Commonwealth Office to do all we can to help British travellers stay safe overseas.
+We are working with the Foreign, Commonwealth and Development Office to do all we can to help British travellers stay safe overseas.
 Their website at: www.fco.gov.uk/knowbeforeyougo is packed with essential tips, travel advice and up-to-date country specific information.

 Transfers are included if you have booked a package holiday with us.
 Private transfers can also be arranged from £25pp return.
 Please note we do not provide transfer vouchers in your ticket pack for standard transfers, however it will be displayed on your confirmation invoice.

 The average transfer takes around 1 hour depending on the drop off and collection point.
 The longest transfer is about 1 hour 40 minutes.

 Q. What is Advance Passenger Information (API)?